Punmageddon/US_Temp_IoT/README.md

 # US_Temp_IoT
 Creating a thermometer that uses an ultrasonic transducer that is calibrated to a set distance by a laser time of flight sensor to measure the average temperature of a given stretch of air.
+Ground truth readings are provided by a [BME280 sensor](https://www.bosch-sensortec.com/products/environmental-sensors/humidity-sensors-bme280/).
+Readings can be stored on an SD card or broadcast over MQTT.

 ## Dependencies
 * [Arduino for ESP8266](https://github.com/esp8266/Arduino)